KV42

-Tomb KV42 (Kings Valley 42) is an ancient Egyptian tomb located in the Valley of the Kings in Egypt.
+Tomb KV42 (Kings Valley 42) is an ancient Egyptian tomb in the Valley of the Kings near Luxor, Egypt.
 It was constructed for Hatshepsut-Meryetre, the wife of Thutmose III, but she was not buried in the tomb.
-It was reused by Sennefer, a mayor of Thebes during the reign of Amenhotep II, and by several members of his family.
+It may have been reused by Sennefer, a mayor of Thebes during the reign of Amenhotep II, and by several members of his family.
 The tomb has a cartouche-shaped burial chamber, like other early Eighteenth Dynasty tombs.

 Discovery, layout, and contents

 The tomb was uncovered by two local Copts, Chinouda Macarios and Boutros Andraos, in late 1900; they obtained an excavation permit through their statement that they knew the location of a tomb.
 However, Howard Carter notes in his report that "I doubt the secret was really their own, as the site was discovered by and known to Monsieur Loret some eighteen months previously, and probably their informations was obtained from his workmen."
 The excavation commenced on 27 November 1900 and the blocking in the doorway was officially taken down on 9 December.
 Only the lower part of the door sealing was original, the rest being composed of fallen rock.
 It was immediately apparent that the tomb had suffered from ancient robbing and had been inundated with water.

 On inspecting the interior, the former plundering of this tomb was only too evident, for the funereal furniture, vases, and Canopic jars, were mashed and lying about the ground of the passages and chambers, evidently just as the former robbers had thrown them, some being partly buried in the fine yellow mud, now dry, which had covered the floors of the lower chambers.